Diet & Nutrition

 Diet and nutrition play an important role in your child’s oral health.
 Like the rest of your child’s body, their teeth need a well-balanced diet to remain healthy and develop properly.
-When you visit Children’s Dentistry, Dr. Mark Nelson and Dr. Treagan White will discuss your child’s diet and nutrition with you, and make recommendations to help you improve it.
+When you visit Children’s Dentistry, Dr. Mark Nelson, Dr. Treagan White, and Dr. Adam Hiné will discuss your child’s diet and nutrition with you and make recommendations to help you improve it.
 For more information about diet and nutrition in Centerville, Utah, and to set up a consultation with our experienced pediatric dentists, call us today at 801-295-8322.

 A healthy diet contributes to the health of your entire body, including the mouth.
-Your child’s nutrition will impact many aspects of their oral health for years to come, including the development of cavities, defects in tooth enamel and their risk of developing conditions such as periodontal disease and oral cancer.
+Your child’s nutrition will impact many aspects of their oral health for years to come, including developing cavities, defects in tooth enamel, and their risk of developing conditions such as periodontal disease and oral cancer.

 If you have any questions or concerns about your child’s diet and nutrition, we welcome you to contact our office to speak with our pediatric dentists.